Drought Information

 Impact of Droughts

-Drought conditions can impact on our region’s water supply, local streams and groundwater levels.
+Drought conditions can impact our region’s water supply, local streams and groundwater levels.
 Higher temperatures can lead to faster evaporation of water.
 As a result, rivers and reservoirs will have visibly lower levels, groundwater may recharge slower and water demand may increase.
+Droughts can stress local plants and wildlife, and increase operational challenges for utilities, farms, businesses and the broader community.

 Prince William Water's Response to Droughts